wix-playground/dapperdox/docs/spec-resource-definitions.md

 It is usually in the documentation of such APIs that complexity arises, not in the API specification itself.

-Swaggery will automatically exclude read-only resource members from the documentation of an operation's request body (which cannot be sent for a `GET` request).
-It also gives you control over which members should be excluded from the request body documentation of an API operation through the `x-excludeFromOperations` member, added to relevant resource properties.
+Swaggery will automatically exclude read-only resource members from the documentation of an operation's request body (since they can only be sent to writable operations).
+It also gives you control over which members should be excluded from an operation's request body documentation, through the `x-excludeFromOperations` member, added to relevant resource properties.

-`x-excludeFromOperations` takes an array of string, each value being the
+`x-excludeFromOperations` takes an array of string, with each value being the operation name (which is either the HTTP method name `get`, `post`, `put` and so on, or from the `x-operationName` extenstion.
+See [controlling method names](/docs/spec-method-names) for further details).

+The following specification segment illustrates the use of `readOnly` and `x-excludeFromOperations` to control the documentation of the resource when presented as a request body:

 ```
 {